| Day | Event | Location |

 “I thank God for the things He did in so many of our lives through you.
 Numerous men have already shared with me

-how God has dramatically
+how God has dramatically ministered to them

 through your message.”